sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/producing-apis-with-rest-builder.md

 ### Defining Schemas

-Schemas are the main mechanism REST Builder provides for defining new data types for your APIs.
-If you need REST Builder to create a new entity or data structure that you can use as a return type or parameter for your APIs, then you must define it as an object with its own schema in the `components` section of your `rest-openapi.yaml` file.
+If you need REST Builder to create a new entity or data structure to use as a return type or parameter for your APIs, you must define it as an object with its own _schema_ in the `components` section of your `rest-openapi.yaml` file.

-Objects are each defined with a name, a `type` (usually `object`, unless it only represents a basic type), and then a list of `properties` (their fields in the Java code) that they contain.
-Each of the properties also has a `type`, as well as a `description` that will be used for generated Java documentation.
+Objects are defined with a name, a `type` (usually `object`, unless it only represents a basic type), and then a list of `properties` (fields in Java code) they contain.
+Each property also has a `type` and a `description` that are used to generate Java documentation.

-Here is an example of a `components` section that defines one new schema (for a `BasicUser` object, with only a name and ID):
+Here is an example of a `components` section that defines one schema for a `BasicUser` object, containing only a name and ID:

 ```
 components: